Experiences of Eating Disorders

 ‘Seen But Not Heard’

-‘Seen But Not Heard’ is a collective advocacy project for people with experience of all kinds of eating disorders.
+‘Seen But Not Heard’ is a collective advocacy project for people with experience of all kinds of eating disorders, who live in Lothian.

-If you would like to know more about any of the work or would like to become involved as part of a collective advocacy eating disorder project, please contact our new worker – Iona MacTaggart: firstname.lastname@example.org
+If you would like to know more about any of the work or would like to become involved as part of a collective advocacy eating disorder project, please contact Ellis on firstname.lastname@example.org

 The group have received funding from Thrive Edinburgh to carry out experience led research.
 Firstly, they have decided to focus on the little known or understood area of “Men and Eating Disorders.”

-If you’d like to get involved in this exciting new piece of work, contact Iona.
+If you’d like to get involved in these exciting new pieces of work, contact Ellis on email@example.com

 Members of the Eating Disorder group are attending University Health and Social Care courses and speaking to students to raise awareness of what it’s like to live with an eating disorder.
 The group use their own film, produced a few years ago – ‘Spilling the Beans’.
 They use storytelling techniques and question and answer sessions to engage and inspire the audience.